valrsilva/security-test/README.md

 -Runtime reloading permissions

 # Https Support
-To enable https followup these steps:
+To enable https follow these steps:

 This example is assuming you are using a Tomcat server.

-Open a terminal, goto to TOMCAT_HOME/bin and execute:
+Open a terminal, go to TOMCAT_HOME/bin and execute:

 keytool -genkey -alias tomcat -keyalg RSA -keystore C:\Temp\tomcat

 When it's asked put the password and the detail information for the certificate

-Edit the server.xml and change the follow lines:
+Edit the server.xml and change the following lines:

 ```
 <Connector port="8443" protocol="org.apache.coyote.http11.Http11NioProtocol"